Hollow667/beaverrecon/README.md

 ## About
-This tool is unfinished so expect there to be common errors lol BeaverRecon is OSINT/doxing tool that scrapes sites for information
+This tool is unfinished so expect there to be common errors lol BeaverRecon is a person OSINT tool that scrapes sites for information

 ### Tools
 ❌ - Down